Skip to main content

 MFA Faculty

-• Mitch Wieland
+• Mitch Wieland headshot

-Director of Creative Writing MFA-Permanent Faculty
+Director of the Creative Writing MFA Program -Permanent Faculty

 Mitch Wieland is the author of the novels Willy Slater’s Lane and God’s DogsWilly Slater’s Lane received starred reviews in Publisher’s Weekly and Booklist, and was optioned for a film.
 Named Idaho Book of the Year, God’s Dogs was featured in the annual Best of the West prize anthology, and was a top finalist for the John Gardner Fiction Award.
 Wieland’s short stories have appeared in The Missouri Review, The Southern Review, The Kenyon Review, The Yale Review, TriQuarterly, The Sewanee Review, Shenandoah, StoryQuarterly, Prairie Schooner, among other publications.
 Wieland is the recipient of a grant from the National Endowment for the Arts, a Christopher Isherwood Fellowship, a Boise State University Arts and Humanities Fellowship, and two Literature Fellowships from the Idaho Commission on the Arts.
 He is currently finishing a novel set in Japan in the aftermath of Fukushima.